SimonFJ20/website/articles/programming/goto_considered_useful_in_contexts_of_syntactical_inadequacies.md

 }
 ```

 This refactor is conceptually simpler than before, but extracting code into it's own function may have significant drawbacks, especially so in sugar-deficient languages.
 Before, if `latest_value` was a value local to the original function, we have to decide how to deliver the `value` from the new function back to the caller.
-This question is may not be trivial and be without a definite answer, certainly with error handling in consideration.
+This question may be non-trivial and without a definite answer, certainly with error handling in consideration.

 *The second option* is using a loop construct.
 This could be a do-while-loop with a negative condition or a while- or for-loop with a break as the last statement.
 With loops, we can use the `break` statement, to break the control flow.
 See the following example.